Lightstreamer/utility-ThreadPool-ios/README.md

 -------

 This software is part of Lightstreamer's iOS client library since version 1.2.
 It is released as open source under the Apache License 2.0.
-See LICENSE for more informations.
+See LICENSE for more information.